How to Know If I’ve Really Forgiven When Memories Come Back

 One minute in God’s presence will revive my withered perspective.

-In the brief moment following the infamous scream incident, I reached out to God.
-And He met me there.
+In the brief moment following the infamous scream incident, I reached out to God, and He met me there.
 His presence turned the whole atmosphere of our home into something new.
 Something a steam cleaner could never do.
 He renewed my withered perspective, and the rest of our day was filled with playing, hugging, loving, and living in His blessings.

 What sweet, sweet restoration it was.